 21. What Are The Cons of An Agile Model?

-You will not always be asked about the questions related to the pros and features of agile in the interview.
+You will not always be asked the questions related to the pros and features of agile in the interview.
 So, be prepared for the loopholes related to the agile project management process.

 Here are some of the major problems related to the Agile approach –

 - You never know what you need to do to accomplish the task.
 In the case of handling large projects, it is not easy to know the total effort needed.